-Question Answer Marks EITHER 5(a) In what ways, and with what dramatic significance for the play as a whole, is scientific experimentation presented in An Experiment with an Air Pump ?
+Question Answer Marks

+EITHER

+5(a) Discuss Stephenson's dramatic presentation of tensions between science and the arts in the play.
+25

 Mark according to the levels of response marking criteria.

+OR ·

-25 OR 5(b) Analyse the following extract, considering it in relation to Stephenson's dramatic methods and concerns, here and elsewhere in the play.
+Question Answer Marks 5(b) Analyse the following extract, considering it in relation to Stephenson's dramatic methods and concerns, here and elsewhere in the play.
 You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.